We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Best for: active play, extended time periods, creativity, developing motor skills, hand-eye coordination, and muscle strength

 Your toddler can burn energy and get creative with imaginary play in this tunnel and tent combo.

 Two large tunnels connect to two tents and a bonus ball pit with a basketball hoop.
 A target wall covers one of the tents.
 And the best part?
 Your little one can customize the many maze combinations, so they shouldn’t get bored with the setup.

+This indoor set is great for encouraging movement in kids who need to burn off energy in a safe and controlled environment.
 Plus, the entire unit pops up and opens in seconds, making it easy to store when not in use.
 Balls are sold separately.

 Nothing gets the wiggles out like a trampoline.
 This tot-sized version from Little Tikes is small enough to fit in a toy room, yet large enough for an older sibling to get in on the fun too.

 Indoor trampolines help active kids burn off a significant amount of energy in a short amount of time.